revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

 </details>

-18.Fill the remaining lines for the following code and get the correct output for the code.
+18.Complete the following code and get the correct output for the same.
 (Write a function named func which will ask user for their name and print Hello!, Name)

 ```python